slice/nixfiles/README.md

 ## Contents

 This repository is a [flake][flakes].
-Right now, I export the main configuration for my Mac through the `darwinConfigurations.dewey` output.
+Right now, I export the main configuration for my Mac through the `darwinConfigurations.plata` output.
 I have elected not to publish my NixOS configurations here (for now).

 My home-manager configuration is exported as